pytest-dev/pytest-django/docs/tutorial.rst

 Next steps
 ----------

-The :ref:`usage` section describes more ways to interract with your test suites.
+The :ref:`usage` section describes more ways to interact with your test suites.

 pytest-django also provides some :ref:`helpers` to make it easier to write Django tests.